 • Professor Mr. S. Taekema (chairman)

-• Professor L.J.F.
-Guérin (member)
+• Professor Y. (Yvonne) van Zaalen (member)

 • Professor J. van Hoof (member)

-What does the Ethics Committee do?
+What does the Ethics Advisory Committee do?

 Composition committee

-The Ethics Committee consists out of four voluntary committee-members which have expertise in research ethics and fulfil this role next to their position as lector, coordinator or manager.
+The Ethics Advisory Committee consists out of four voluntary committee-members which have expertise in research ethics and fulfil this role next to their position as lector, coordinator or manager.
 The Research Team (OKC) supports this committee.

 1. Advise on the effects of the research, on participants, researchers, the environment, society, animals and cultural heritage.